 The 15 Success Traits of Pro Bloggers: A Proven Roadmap to Becoming A Full Time Blogger – Jonathan Milligan

 Jonathan offered useful tips and actual tools for growing your platform, particularly if you’re interested in building an income through doing webinars, courses, and coaching.
 It was full of quotes from successful people, and was written in such a way that Jonathan seemed to be very relatable.
-I also really loved this quote, which gave me a “what-am-I-doing-with-my-life?” punch in the face:

 How to Make Money Blogging: How I Replaced My Day Job With My Blog – Bob Lotich